txhsl/neo-account-repeater/README.md

 ## sample

-Pull a docker image from [txhsl/neo-cli-docker-fulldata](https://hub.docker.com/r/txhsl/neo-cli-docker-fulldata/) which tag is 30k.
+Pull a docker image from [txhsl/neo-cli-docker-fulldata](https://hub.docker.com/r/txhsl/neo-cli-docker-fulldata/) which tag is ex90k.

-Use the wallet file in ./sample, new1.json and new2.json, to open 2 NEP6 wallets with 30k transactions each.
+Use the wallet file in ./sample, new1.json and new2.json, to open 2 NEP6 wallets, one with 1 address and 60k transactions, the other with 30k address and 2 transactions each address.

 That docker image can be directly used for test.

 ## warning

 Only json wallet tested, but sqlite maybe usable.

+This code still should be improved.